WebOrigami/docs/src/content/framework/intro4.md

 Since the `greet` function is regular JavaScript, you can use that JavaScript to create HTML by any means you like.
 If the function is asynchronous, Origami will `await` the result before serving it to the browser.
 With that, you should be able to do essentially anything you want in the JavaScript function to create any HTML result.

 A function like `greet` here transforms data from one form into another — in this case, it transforms a string name to an HTML greeting.
 The function could just as easily transform other kinds of data; there's nothing special about text here.

+Graph Origami includes a number of [built-in functions](/cli/builtins.html), but it's very easy to add your own: just create a JavaScript file with the name of the function (like `greet`) you will use in expressions.

+One question this gives rise to: how _exactly_ is Graph Origami deciding what data and functions can be referenced in formulas?

 &nbsp;